fuhsnn/slimcc/README.md

 Run it in base directory like `CC=~/slimcc/slimcc`.

 # What can it build?
-I regularly keep up with latest versions of Curl, Git, Python, PostgreSQL, Sqlite, Vim etc.
+`slimcc` should be able to compile most C89 to C11 projects not entagled with compiler-specific or optional features.

+Real world projects including Curl, Git, PHP, Perl, Python, PostgreSQL, SQLite, Vim are successfully built and regularly tested with.

 Check out [widcc's list](https://github.com/fuhsnn/widcc?tab=readme-ov-file#building-real-world-projects) for detailed build scripts.